What this notice is about

 The tax on the notice includes only the tax liability on your original Form 945 for last year.
 Don’t include amended returns.
 Base your deposit requirements on the original tax liability.

-You must pay all deposits electronically unless your tax liability is less than $2,500.
-You can pay with Form 945-V, Payment Voucher, if your tax for the year is less than $2,500.
+You must pay all deposits electronically, unless your tax liability is less than $2,500.
+If your tax liability for the year is less than $2,500, you can pay with Form 945-V, Payment Voucher.
 The payment voucher is attached to Form 945.

 What if my accumulated tax liability reaches $100,000?

 You must deposit the next business day.
-You immediately become a semi-weekly depositor for the rest of the current year and the next year once your accumulated tax liability reaches $100,000 for any month.
+You immediately become a semi-weekly depositor for the rest of the current year.